-Home Work With Me IT Jobs Recruiter Jobs Twin Cities Talent Conversations Job Search Advice Speaker Press Live And Work In Minnesota Contact Me
+Home Work With Me IT Jobs Recruiter Jobs Minnesota Talent Leaders Job Search Advice Speaker Press Minnesota Tech Contact Me

 Today for example is the Minnesota Information Professional Society (MnIPS) charity golf outing.
 This is a fantastic event supporting non-profit organizations and also an opportunity to talk shop with leaders in the information technology field.